trioslib/trios/docs/user-guide/advanced_methods.md

 The next sections provide a summary of what each method does, a simple code example and a recommendation of when to use it.
 All methods also provide a link to a scientific article describing them in full detail.

+Gray-level operators are usually trained using [Aperture](../methods/aperture.md).
+Very good results were obtained when combined with [KA](../methods/ka.md).

+For binary images, [Two level](../methods/two-level.md) and [NILC](../methods/nilc.md) have obtained top performance in some problems.